 If you need an ambulance, it will cost money in some states, but not in others.
 Don’t be afraid to ask about the cost of these services.
 It is better to know in advance than receive an unexpected bill.
 Ambulance cover is available in some states and may be an option.

 Your carer may be eligible for a Carer Payment.
-This is provided to someone who is caring full time.
-This is because they are unable to work or seek employment.
+This is provided to someone who is caring full time and unable to work or seek employment.

 Carer Allowance may be an option.
 This is provided when a person is providing full time care to someone with a severe medical condition.